Delhi to Leh travel

 To dive right into the heart of chaotic Delhi stay in Pahargunj.
 We have had a long association with the curiously named Hotel Cottage Yes Please, which is as good a choice as any around there.
 All tend to be slightly grimy.

 For other options and for buying air tickets or bus tickets, and for Taj Mahal packages, contact our friends at Kipling India, and do mention that you are travelling with us.

-Driving between Leh and Manali or Leh and Srinagar is an absolutely stunning adventure and we worth doing once, even if the roads are rough, especially the Rohtang Pass section.
+Driving between Leh and Manali or Leh and Srinagar is an absolutely stunning adventure and we worth doing once, even if the roads are rough, especially the Rohtang Pass section (although the new tunnel may open in 2020?).
 The real damper on this is the next stage of the journey though.
 Manali to Delhi is a somewhat torturous 14-16 hour overnight bus ride.
 We recommend the Himachal Pradesh Tourism buses (HPTDC) as the safest, with cautious drivers.
 Manali to Shimla by bus (around 8-10 hours) and then the toy train plus another train is also an alternative.

 From Kulu airport, around 60kms from Manali, there are almost daily flights to Delhi however during the monsoon flights are sometimes delayed by days and so we cannot recommend them as being reliable enough for the start of a trek.